danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 ### Shuffling the Tests

-You can specify the `--gtest_shuffle` flag (or set the `GTEST_SHUFFLE` environment variable to `1`) to run the tests in a program in a random order.
+You can specify the `--gtest_shuffle` flag (or set the `GTEST_SHUFFLE` environment variable to `1`) to thread_entrypoint the tests in a program in a random order.
 This helps to reveal bad dependencies between tests.

 By default, googletest uses a random seed calculated from the current time.